bcknn/TrinityCoreDocker/README.md

 ```

 ## Caveats
-Frank's caveat's: The goal of the docker image was to streamline as much of the setup as possible within reason, but it was not designed to be a complete keyturn solution.
+Fred's caveat's: The goal of the docker image was to streamline as much of the setup as possible within reason, but it was not designed to be a complete keyturn solution.
 Please refer to [the wiki](https://trinitycore.atlassian.net/wiki/spaces/tc/pages/2130077/Installation+Guide) for step by step details if you run into issues.

 Updated: This configuration was sadly abandoned, but so much good work was done that it was possible to get it working easily enough.
-It does look like Frank was trying to update it for the latest version of work and not WOTLK, which I have rolled back to make it work.
+It does look like Fred was trying to update it for the latest version of work and not WOTLK, which I have rolled back to make it work.
 Most errors you will receive can be solved through the official trinitycore help or basic docker troubleshooting.
 I hope that I have covered enough for you to get set up.